MoolahModding/site/docs/custom-music/index.md

 :::

 If you package it like this, it will play for a moment in the game, but will quickly turn to loud static.
-To fix this issue, open the uexp you extracted in a hex editor.
+To fix this issue, open the uexp you extracted earlier in a hex editor, then open the properties window of the ubulk you originally extracted.
+Take the size (in bytes) of the ubulk, and convert it to hex here: https://www.save-editor.com/tools/wse_hex.html

-And find the size in bytes you noted earlier and find it in the file.
-It should occur twice in the file.
-Now, get the size in bytes of your replacement ubulk, and change both occurrences to the size of your new file.
+Make sure to have Little Endian box ticked.
+Copy the converted hex and search for it in the hex editor with CTRL+F. You should find this hex string twice in the hex editor.
+Now open the properties of your new ubulk which was the wem file you made.
+Convert that file size (in bytes) to hex as well.
+Finally, replace those 2 instances of the old file's size in hex with the new hex converted size you obtained.
+Make sure to save your uexp file in the hex editor before closing.

 Once done, save and repackage your mod, and you'll find your audio replacement plays properly.